By Elizabeth LaScala, PhD

 Kira Talent Interview Prep

-- Research: Do research into what kind of questions you might be asked.
-Questions will vary depending on your degree (MBA, Law, Medicine, etc.) and the institution to which you are applying.
+- Research what kind of questions and scenarios you might be asked, which will vary depending on your degree path and the institution to which you are applying.

-- Self-reflection: Once you have a list of questions, prepare your responses.
-Remember, schools already have a sense of your “accomplishments” from other parts of your application.
-You should use those details and personal stories to show your values and how those values align with the school’s values.
+- Self-reflection takes dedicated time to prepare your responses.
+Remember, schools already have a sense of your accomplishments from other parts of your application.
+You should use those details and personal stories to showcase your values and especially how those values align with the school’s—their mission statement is a good starting point.

 What is Kira?

-Kira, short for Kira Talent, has actually been around since 2012.
-However, it’s only popped up on my radar in recent years, likely due to my reputation as a highly personalized advisor who works with small numbers of qualified applicants.
-Kira’s noteworthy goal has been to help schools streamline admissions with an eye towards better identifying suitable candidates and creating a more equitable process.
+Kira, short for Kira Talent, has been around since 2012.
+However, it’s only popped up on my radar in recent years, likely due to the relatively small number of qualified applicants I personally work with each cycle.
+Kira’s noteworthy goal has been to help schools streamline admissions with an eye towards better identifying suitable candidates through a more equitable process.
 Kira is used by hundreds of higher education programs worldwide, from medicine and dentistry to business and law.
-While many healthcare professions programs use Kira as a screening tool to reduce the volume of applicants before moving on to interview ‘live,’ its usage by business schools seems to be dictated by the individual business school’s established admission process.
+While many programs in the healthcare professions use Kira as a screening tool to reduce the volume of applicants before moving on to ‘live’ interviews, its usage by business schools seems to be dictated by the individual business school’s established admission process.

 Why would a school use Kira?

-The Kira website provides dozens of case studies that explain how they helped a specific school streamline their admissions process and/or make it more equitable and/or efficient.
+The Kira website provides dozens of case studies that explain how they helped a specific school streamline their admission process and/or make it more equitable and/or efficient.

 One way medical schools have used Kira is for transitioning their MMI formats from in-person to online.
-Can you imagine Zoom trying to handle multiple interviewers with applicants being passed virtually from interviewer to interviewer in the right order?
+Can you imagine Zoom handling multiple interviewers with applicants being passed virtually from interviewer to interviewer in the right order?
 But Kira makes it sound easy.
 Schools named in the case studies who use Kira for MMIs include Oregon Health and Science University’s School of Medicine, the Burnett School of Medicine at Texas Christian University, and University of Alabama at Birmingham Heersink School of Medicine.
-If it’s as easy as they say it is, I wouldn’t be surprised if more schools follow in their footsteps.
+If it’s as easy as they claim it is, I would expect more schools to follow in their footsteps.

 You might love this new approach to interviewing or hate it.
 My more introverted clients seem to prefer this format, as the social pressure is removed from the interview equation.
-For my more extroverted clients, they complain about feeling less engaged and missed the energy of the other person in the virtual room to keep them thinking and responding at their best.
+In contrast, my more extroverted clients generally complain about feeling less engaged, missing the energy of the other person in the virtual room to keep them thinking and responding at their best.

 Regardless of preference, there is a sound enough logic behind this kind of interview.
-After all, interviews are hard to compare.
+First off, interviews are hard to compare.
 With Kira, the interviewer is delivering the material the same way every time.
-And with recorded responses, it’s possible that an unbiased rubric could be used to score interviews more equitably.
-I can’t say with certainty that Kira reduces bias, but they do make the reduction of bias possible.
+And with recorded responses, it’s possible to create an unbiased rubric to score interviews more equitably.
+I can’t say with certainty that Kira eliminates bias, but they do make the reduction of bias possible.

 What does this mean for you, the applicant?

 If you have a virtual MMI with a school that uses the Kira platform, then hopefully it will all go as smoothly.
 If you have an asynchronous interview using Kira, reviewers should be able to compare your response with others more accurately.
-But overall, there is nothing that I’ve read or heard that indicates a dramatic shift might be necessary for interview preparation.
+The best news is that there is nothing that I’ve read or heard that indicates a dramatic shift might be necessary for interview preparation.
 As always, you will need to understand the interview type (traditional, MMI, and now asynchronous video) and length (traditional interview might be 30-45 minutes, MMI might be 5-8 minutes each, and asynchronous video might be 2-5 minutes each).
-Whatever the format, you should practice receiving questions, preparing your responses, and delivering your answers within the allotted time.
+Whatever the format, you should research what questions/scenarios are most likely, prepare appropriate responses, and practice delivering your answers within the allotted time.

 Kira Talent Interview Prep

-- Research: Do research into what kind of questions you might be asked.
-Questions will vary depending on your degree (MBA, Law, Medicine, etc.) and the institution to which you are applying.
+- Research what kind of questions and scenarios you might be asked, which will vary depending on your degree path and the institution to which you are applying.

-- Self-reflection: Once you have a list of questions, prepare your responses.
-Remember, schools already have a sense of your “accomplishments” from other parts of your application.
-You should use those details and personal stories to show your values and how those values align with the school’s values.
+- Self-reflection takes dedicated time to prepare your responses.
+Remember, schools already have a sense of your accomplishments from other parts of your application.
+You should use those details and personal stories to showcase your values and especially how those values align with the school’s—their mission statement is a good starting point.